-Krista King, a Registered Dietitian Nutritionist and founder of Composed Nutrition, explains why this happens: “We may stress eat to manage our emotions.
+Krista King, RDN, Founder of Composed Nutrition, explains why this happens: “We may stress eat to manage our emotions.
 Food is something we do every day so it’s an easy thing to develop into using as a form of control or for comfort.”

 Not surprisingly, it can be hard to break the cycle.
 So, today we’re sharing a few tried-and-true methods that’ll help get you there.
 Scroll on for the expert info, then consult your licensed healthcare professional to find a regime that works best for you.